QSmally/DWM/README.md

 - `<C-L>` `:WBR` - move center barrier to the right,
 - `<C-H>` `:WBL` - move center barrier to the left,
 - `<C-J>` - change cursor position to next window,
-- `<C-K>` - change cursor position to previous window,
+- `<C-K>` - change cursor position to previous window.
-- `<C-M>` - jump cursor position to first/master pane.

 The QuickFix window stays in place whenever a window operation is done.

 ### Upcoming changes and todo

-* Toggleable 80-column (and customisable) master pane width or 50% when >80 columns is available,
 * In low-width sessions, automatically do inline resizing of currently-focussed window,
-* Tiling modes like Suckless DWM, awesomewm, including floating windows.
+* Tiling modes like Suckless DWM and awesomewm, including floating windows, monocle layout.

 ### Preview of the tiled layout